-- 3.20 The methods employed by the regulatory agencies to facilitate and enforce compliance by the company with legal requirements and recognised practices: - (a) in the pre-production period; and - (b) during production. - 3.21 The content of instructions, and any other materials, provided by regulatory agencies to the company for its guidance in achieving regulatory compliance. - 3.22 The content of any complaints made to the regulatory agencies concerning H&S issues at the mine. - 3.23 The content of communications (formal and informal, including warnings, notices and directions) between the regulatory agencies and the company concerning H&S issues at the mine. - 3.24 The response of the company to such communications or complaints. - 3.25 The mechanisms (if any) including any memoranda of understanding, which existed between the regulatory agencies to ensure: - (a) that relevant information pertaining to the mine was exchanged and shared; and - (b) that any issues in relation to H&S at the mine were the subject of appropriate action. - 3.26 The interactions and communications between the regulatory agencies and the company, and between the agencies, on and after the date of the incident. - 3.27 The content of any performance reviews or external audits of regulatory agencies as a result of the tragedy. - 3.28 The content and trend of H&S statistics in New Zealand since 1992, both in general and in relation to mining.
+- 3.20 The methods employed by the regulatory agencies to facilitate and enforce compliance by the Company with legal requirements and recognised practices: - a. in the pre-production period, and - b. during production. - 3.21 The content of instructions, and any other materials, provided by regulatory agencies to the Company for its guidance in achieving regulatory compliance. - 3.22 The content of any complaints made to the regulatory agencies concerning H&S issues at the mine. - 3.23 The content of communications (formal and informal, including warnings, notices and directions) between the regulatory agencies and the Company concerning heath and safety issues at the mine. - 3.24 The response of the Company to such communications or complaints. - 3.25 The mechanisms (if any) including any memoranda of understanding, which existed between the regulatory agencies to ensure: - a. that relevant information pertaining to the mine was exchanged and shared, and - b. that any issues in relation to H&S at the mine were the subject of appropriate action. - 3.26 The interactions and communications between the regulatory agencies and the Company, and between the agencies, on and after the date of the incident. - 3.27 The content of any performance reviews or external audits of regulatory agencies as a result of the tragedy.

+3.28 The content and trend of H&S statistics in New Zealand since 1992, both in general and in relation to mining.

-Phase Four - Policy aspects
+Phase Four: Policy Aspects